-Vibration measurements of machinery and equipment shall be performed in compliance with the instructions of 18.7, Part V "Technical Supervision during Construction of Ships" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
+Vibration measurement of machinery and equipment shall be performed in compliance with the instructions of 18.7 of the Guidelines on Technical Supervision of Ships under Construction.

 9.1.3 During construction of the ship (or after repair) the vibration level of the machinery and equipment shall not exceed the upper limit of category A, determined as to ensure sufficient margin for changing of vibration level in operation.